Sunday, August 28, 2016

 When I moved to West Bend in June 2001 to take ownership of the house where I still reside, I was 36 years old.
 The move was the 24th time I had changed residences.
 I was already on house number 5 as kindergarten began and house number 8 as high school ended.
 I had 11 addresses in the 1990s alone, including an insanely turbulent 50-week period between September 1993 and September 1994 during which I moved from Milwaukee to Nashville to suburban Chicago and then back to Milwaukee all for the sake of a lousy management job with a now-defunct retail chain whose only saving grace was its willingness to cover my U-Haul bills.

 I wouldn’t recommend my experience, and that sort of instability wasn’t something I wanted to inflict on my children.
-Ryan was just 2 years old when we arrived in West Bend, and Katie was only 8 months old.
-This is home for them, as my wife and I hoped it would be.
+My oldest was just 2 years old when we arrived in West Bend, and my youngest was only 8 months old.
+This is home for them, as I hoped it would be.

 But it’s not home for me.
 I haven’t been home since August 16, 1976.
 That was the day my family pulled out of West Newton PA, bound for Charleston IL.
 West Newton had been my home for 6 years—more than half of my life at the time—and it was where life really began.
 West Newton had given me friends, school, bicycles, baseball, comic books, Hot Wheels, monster movies, Saturday cartoons, rock ‘n’ roll, and even the most hopeful and tentative introduction to romance.
 It was idyllic.